Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 • Ideal for specialized or highly customized spaces

-• No wasted landlord investment in finishes the tenant may not want
+• No wasted landlord investment in finishes the tenant may not want or will need to remove

 Considerations